Pelochus/rockobot/electronics/README.md

 - Change from Arduino NANO to, for example, ESP32
 - Add a section to the PCB with male pins connected to the digital pins, to add some modularity.
 Also add two more male pins, one connected to Arduino 5V and the other to GND
 - Change some pins (like the 6 motor driver pins) to other JST XH2.54 or other connectors.
 For the previous example, from common male pins to JST XH2.54 6P
+- Rethink some components like the regulators.
+For example:
+  - Reduce to just one regulator, by using the Arduino for powering sensors (depending on how many sensors are used, in this design it is possible but near the Arduino limit)
+  - Change to a fixed SMD regulator, to avoid changing the potentiometer unintentionally to an unsafe voltage.
+Also to better fit in the PCB (current implementation is rather messy)
 - Resize PCB accordingly to what new changes were introduced

 ## Knowledge Base